Food and Journeys®

 Helpful tips

-• Hot stock.
-Remember to keep the stock simmering once it has boiled.
+• Remember to keep the stock simmering once it has boiled.
 It needs to be hot once it’s added to the rice, not lukewarm.

-• Size of asparagus.
-You can chop it smaller if you prefer.
+• You can chop the asparagus into a smaller size, if you prefer.
 Just make sure you adjust its cooking time as well.

-• Do not hesitate to adjust the heat to medium while cooking your rice — if you feel that medium-high is too much.
+• Do not hesitate to lower the heat while cooking the rice if you feel that medium-high is too much.

-• Chilled butter.
-The butter must be chilled to add creaminess to your asparagus risotto, not softened or at room temperature.
+• The butter must be chilled to add creaminess to your asparagus risotto, not softened or at room temperature.

 A closer shot of a serving of asparagus risotto, topped with grated cheese.